“It’s always nice to be back here”

 “The reason why I chose Pforzheim was the attention I received from the [MBA] team.”

 Gabriela started working at SAP as a working student and now she has advanced her career as a Digital Marketing Manager.
 As a working student, she actively sought opportunities to propose ideas and take on projects outside her responsibilities.
-She advised us to “Get your hands dirty.
+She advised students to “Get your hands dirty.
 You learn more by doing.”
 Her three key takeaways from the MBA experience is 1) “Take care and nourish relationships with colleagues;” 2) “Learn the language; that’s a must;” and 3) Be open to other cultures that are different from your own.

 EMMANUEL OMAR RODRIGUEZ RETANA, Class of 2012, Mexico